World’s Cheapest Michelin Star Restaurant: Tim Ho Wan in NYC

 Tim Ho Wan is famous for being the “cheapest Michelin Star Restaurant” in the world.
-Although I don’t think it’s the cheapest anymore, but it’s definitely still cheap!
+Although I don’t think Tim Ho Wan is the cheapest Michelin Star Restaurant anymore, but it’s definitely still cheap!
 It was opened by a chef who used to work at a 3 Michelin Star restaurant in Hong Kong.
 At the time people often complained that Michelin Star is for the “elite” and expensive restaurants.
-When it was awarded one star, it became the world’s cheapest Michelin Star restaurant.
+When it was awarded one star, it became the world’s cheapest Michelin Star restaurant because it’s actually affordable for lower and middle class people in Hong Kong to enjoy.

-When I was in Hong Kong, I visited this restaurant 3 times in a month even though every time we had to wait for 1+ hour.
+When I was in Hong Kong, I visited Tim ho Wan 3 times in a month even though every time we had to wait for 1+ hour.
 Now that it finally opened in New York, I HAD to try it on opening day.
-Last Friday was its soft opening day and the line was a couple of blocks long just to put the name down.
-We waited for an hour outside in the cold just to put our name and number down.
+On its soft opening day in New York City, there was a line at Tim Ho Wan that was a couple of blocks long just to put your name down.
+We waited for an hour outside in the cold to put our name and number down.
 Then we were told that it’s another 3 hour wait from that point.
 Good thing we live near by so we decided to wait at home.

 Finally at 9:30pm we got the text!
 We were really excited to finally be able to eat there after a whole night of waiting.

-The interior of the restaurant was really nicely decorated and spacious compare to the ones in Hong Kong.
-In Hong Kong we had to order at the counter but it’s nice that they give you a piece of paper to check off which dim sum dish you would like to order.
+The interior of Tim Ho Wan in NYC was really nicely decorated and spacious compare to the ones in Hong Kong.
+In Hong Kong we had to order at the counter but it’s nice that the NYC one give you a piece of paper to check off which dim sum dish you would like to order.

-They are known for their pork bun.
-Unlike pork buns from other dim sum restaurant, this one is soft and crispy on the outside with really juicy and sweet cha-shu meat on the inside.
-I personally think this is a combination of main dish and dessert just because it’s rather sweet.
+The most famous dish at Tim Ho Wan in NYC is the pork bun.
+Unlike pork buns from other dim sum restaurant, the Tim Ho Wan pork buns are sweet and crispy on the outside with really juicy and sweet cha-shu meat on the inside.
+I personally think this is a combination of main dish and a pastry just because it’s a little sweet.

-- Pan Fried Turnip Cake: it’s basically pan fried mixture of turnip and flour.
+Pan Fried Turnip Cake: Pan Fried Turnip Cake is basically pan fried mixture of turnip and flour.
 Normally I like the crispy outside and soft interior, but I think this one was a little too soft that we could barely pick it up with chopsticks.
-Might not order again next time
+I’m not sure if it’s a one time thing or it’s just how Tim Ho Wan makes their pan fried turnip cake.

-- French Toast with Custard: this is a NYC only menu item.
+French Toast with Custard: this is a Tim Ho Wan NYC only menu item.
 I had never seen it before in Hong Kong so we had to order it to try.
 I guess it’s their interpretation of “east meets west”.
 It’s basically a small french toast with some custard in the middle.
-Not my favorite, would probably try another dessert next time
+It’s an interesting taste french toast but it’s not something I’m used to.

-- Steamed Pork Spare Rib with Black Bean Sauce: I remember really liking this dish when I ate at the Hong Kong location.
+Steamed Pork Spare Rib with Black Bean Sauce: I remember really liking this dish when I ate at the Tim Ho Wan Hong Kong location.
 It’s a lot less greasy than the same dish served at other dim sum restaurants.

-- Steamed Rice with Minced Beef and Pan Fried Egg: it sounds really good but I was quite disappointed when I got it in Hong Kong.
+Steamed Rice with Minced Beef and Pan Fried Egg: it sounds really good but I was quite disappointed when I got it in Hong Kong.
 I wasn’t sure if it was supposed to be that way but I felt the beef was not cooked at all.
+I haven’t tried it since in NYC.

-- Go an hour before they open (they open at 10am and 5pm) or you will have to wait over an hour for a seat
+- Go early on the weekend or you will have to wait over an hour for a seat at Tim Ho Wan

-- Find a cafe near by because you are in for a long wait, but at least they will text you when your table is ready
+- Find a cafe near Tim Ho Wan because you are in for a long wait, but at least they will text you when your table is ready

 - You have exactly 10 minutes to get to the restaurant before they give your table away

-- Go empty stomached and be ready to order everything
+- Go to Tim Ho Wan on an empty stomached and be ready to order everything